 .
 The first aid meet is being hosted by Troop 1922

 The cost is $21.50 for the first patrol and $20 for each additional patrol; registration includes breakfast tacos and coffee/juice.
-After 1/17/17, the cost is $25 per patrol (breakfast not included).
 Patrols are made up of five to eight Scouts.
+After 1/24/18, the cost is $25 per patrol (breakfast not included).
+Registration closes 1/26/18.
+There is no onsite registration.
+The unit leader registers the patrols online with a credit card, electronic check, or PayPal.
+Council refund policy.

 ||Patrols and judges check-in

 What to Bring

 - BSA Annual Health and Medical form (Parts A, B) for every participant

 - Each patrol is expected to provide all equipment needed to demonstrate proficiency in first aid problems, including poles and blankets or other material for making an improvised stretcher; a troop/patrol size first aid kit with splints, bandages and sunscreen; rescue breathing apparatus/mannequin (a simple one as illustrated in the registration materials); sleeping bag; bottles of water for patrol members; patrol flag with stand and patrol sign (as shown in registration materials).

 Each patrol will be presented a problem and will have a set amount of time to solve the problem.
 At each problem, there will be four performers and one victim (any other patrol member must “sit out”).
 Each member must serve as a victim in at least one problem situation.
 No books or pamphlets are allowed.

 Scenarios: For each scenario, there will be five Scouts allowed in the contest grid.
 All other patrol members must sit out.
 Each member should serve as a victim in at least one scenario.
 No books, electronic devices, cards or pamphlets are allowed.
 The final scenario will be a Mega Scenario, in which all five Scouts will have to actively participate.